 Utility services are funded through rates.
-The City Council approves new rates for Bellevue Utilities that go into effect every Jan.
-1. Rates are reviewed regularly to ensure the level of service expected by customers continues to be provided.
-2020 Utilities Water, Sewer and Stormwater Rates
+The City Council approves new rates for Bellevue Utilities that go into effect every January 1.
+Rates are reviewed regularly to ensure the level of service expected by customers continues to be provided.

 Our purpose is simple – we provide efficient, daily essential services that keep Bellevue one of the best places to live while remaining competitive with what neighboring cities charge for similar services.

 The chart below shows that Bellevue's utilities rates are competitive with what neighboring cities charge.
 The comparison is based on the following:

 - 2021 rates for Bellevue (neighboring city rates show 2020 levels)

 - Water: Consumption of 8.5 ccf (6,358 gallons)/month, 3/4” water meter

 - Wastewater: Use of 7.5 ccf (5,610 gallons)/month, bill includes Metro charge

 - Storm: 10,000 square-foot lot, moderately developed surface area